mediastudiespress/organization/operations/bylaws.md

 **Section 3.
 Annual Meeting**

-An annual meeting of the Board of Directors shall be held at a time and day in the in each calendar year designated by the Board of Directors.
+An annual meeting of the Board of Directors shall be held at a time and day in each calendar year designated by the Board of Directors.
 Notice of the meeting shall be sent to all members of the Board of Directors no fewer than ten (10) days, prior to the meeting date.

 **Section 4.
 Special Meetings**